-NZRS Limited, a limited liability company formed in 2002 to operate and manage the registration of .nz domain names and the operation of the .nz Domain Name System (DNS).
-Since then our scope has widened and we provide additional services to support the local Internet community.
+NZRS Limited (previously New Zealand Domain Name Registry Limited), is a limited liability company formed in 2002 to operate and manage the registration of .nz domain names and the operation of the .nz Domain Name System (DNS).
+Since then our scope has widened, and we provide additional services to support the local Internet community.

 We work closely with our sibling organisation, Domain Name Commission Ltd (DNCL), who authorise registrars, set the policy for .nz and monitor our service level agreement.